ca7ai/moltbot-audit/README.md

 If your bot has the `exec` tool enabled (which allows running shell commands), you **must** ensure your Channel Policies are strict (`allowlist`).
 *   **Risk:** If `exec` is on + Channel is `open` = Anyone can delete your files.
 *   **Check:** Look in your `tools/` directory.
 If `exec` is present, be extra careful.

+## ⚖️ License

+This project is licensed under the Apache License 2.0.
+See the LICENSE file for details.